conda-forge/libcudss-feedstock/README.md

 Summary: Install this package to enable MPI for cuDSS.

-This is a runtime package only.
+This is a meta-package which enables an optional feature.
 Developers should install libcudss-dev to build with cuDSS.

 About libcudss-commlayer-nccl
 -----------------------------